ananya-gta/Aditya-Verma-Dynamic-Programming/0-1 Knapsack Problem/5. Count the no. of subsets with a given difference/ReadMe.md

 ## STEPS:

-1. We are taking user input n, diff, a[n] as size of array, given difference and the array respectively.
+1. We are taking user input n, diff, nums[n] as size of array, given difference and the array respectively.

 2. Now, we can find sum1=(total sum + diff)/2